excllent123/deep_learning_research/README.md

 ### Basic Information
 - Authors : Kent Chiu (Jin-Chun)
-- Kickoff : 2016-09-05
-- This repo is just some collections and part of script for testing the flavor of models.
+- Tuning a deep learning model is sometimes time consuming especially you are working on a project that with a keeping changing dataset...
+- This project is under construction and trying to figure out a way to fast retrival the relative model structure, meta-data and weight with corresponding data source version.

 ### Dependence
-- Anaconda - ENV.
 - Theano/Tensorflow
 - Keras
 - Opencv
+- Dlib

 ### Project Structure
 - hub : the place to store the model, conf, log.